wez/wezterm/docs/config/lua/keyassignment/ClearScrollback.md

 # ClearScrollback

-Clears the lines that have scrolled off the top of the viewport, resetting the scrollbar thumb to the full height of the window, and additionally the viewport depending on the argument:
+Clears the lines that have scrolled off the top of the viewport, resetting the scrollbar thumb to the full height of the window.

+*since: nightly builds only*

+Added a parameter that allows additionally clear the viewport:

 ```lua
 return {